Innovation in TR Award

 (formerly known as the Advanced Practice in TR Award)

-This award was created to honour and recognize those individuals in TR who continue to elevate the practice of Therapeutic Recreation through innovation in research and practice.
-They have created new programs or documents that practitioners are able to use in daily practice through their evidence-based research.
-This award acknowledges that, because of their contribution to TR, the profession has been positively impacted.
-This award title was changed this year to highlight TRs who are being innovative and elevating the profession in unique ways during their practice.
+This award was created to honour and recognize those individuals in TR who continue to elevate the practice of therapeutic recreation through innovation in research and practice.
+They have created new programs or documents that everyday practitioners are able to use in daily practice through their evidence based research.
+This award acknowledges that because of their contribution to TR the profession has been positively impacted.

 This award was established in 2015 to highlight Registered Professional Members of TRO who elevate the practice of TR.